marielos/React--starter-project/README.md

 This app is set up for deployment to Heroku!

 Heroku will follow the `postinstall` command in your `package.json` and compile assets with `webpack.prod.config.js`.
 It runs the Express web server in `server.js`.
 You'll notice there's a special section set up for running in development.

-If you've never deployed a Node app to Heroku (or just need a refresher), they have a really great walkthrough [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

-### REDUX STARTER
-If you're looking for a similar, minimalistic Redux starter, I would recommend Marc Garreau's [here](https://github.com/marcgarreau/redux-starter)